jullyanolino/rusty_adventures/README.md

 ## :memo: License

-This project is under MIT license.
+This project is into public domains.
 Read the file [LICENSE](LICENSE.md) for more details.

 ---